swap1789/react-accordion-feature/README.md

     </Accordion>
 ```

 ># Props that can be passed to the component
-* customClass="accordionWrapper otherclasses" accordionWrapper needs to be passed to hold the minimal structure of the component
+* `customClass`="accordionWrapper otherclasses" accordionWrapper needs to be passed to hold the minimal structure of the component

-* multiplePanel - allows multiple panels to be expanded at a time
+* `multiplePanel` - allows multiple panels to be expanded at a time

-* activePane={[0, 1]} - pass the pane/panes index that needs to be expanded by default on page load
+* `activePane`={[0, 1]} - pass the pane/panes index that needs to be expanded by default on page load

-* hasCustomIcon (Boolean) - by default `+` and `-` icons are displayed, if you want our own icons, pass this flag and then you can add you icons using css class
+* `hasCustomIcon` (Boolean) - by default `+` and `-` icons are displayed, if you want your own icons, pass this flag and then you can add you icons using css class